Developer Guide

 Use Cases

-(For all use cases below, the System is InternBuddy
+(For all use cases below, the System is InternBuddy and the Actor is the user, unless specified otherwise)

 Use case: List all internships